SevereOverfl0w/editor-comparison/pick.md

 [Cursive](https://cursive-ide.com/) is a clojure-ide built on top of the IntelliJ framework.
 Cursive is almost entirely written in Clojure, integrating a lot of common pieces from the clojure ecosystem, e.g Leiningen and nREPL.
 It also includes support for testing, a clojure debugger and features as jump to symbol and find usages.
+IntelliJ/Cursive might be a good fit for users who have been working with it already and want to start working with Clojure in their familiar environment, or for people who are familiar with another IDE like Visual Studio or Eclipse, that might not be familiar with editors like emacs or vim and their learning curves.

 Cursive has a free license for personal projects, student- or open source work, but not for [commerical usage](https://cursive-ide.com/buy.html)